Dat Nguyen (boxer)

 Dat Nguyen (born October 10, 1982) is a Vietnamese-born American boxer and bare-knuckle boxer.
-He recently competed in the Bare Knuckle Fighting Championship and was the BKFC Lightweight Champion.
+He recently competed in the Bare Knuckle Fighting Championship and was the BKFC Bantamweight Champion.

 Early life

 When Dat was eight years old, his mother decided to leave Vietnam to give her family a better life.
 She brought Dat and his five siblings to Hawaii where he grew up on the island of Maui.
 In eighth grade, Dat won his first Junior Olympic Championship and went on to win the Men's State Championship and Hawaii Golden Gloves.
-In 2001, Dat graduated with Honors and was awarded a full Scholarship to Northern Michigan University, site of one of the three United States Olympic Training Centers.
+In 2001, Dat graduated with Honors and was awarded a full scholarship to Northern Michigan University, site of one of the three United States Olympic Training Centers.
 He spent three years studying Computer Information Systems while representing the USOEC in National and International competitions as an Olympic Hopeful.

 Boxing career

 During his time at the U.S. Olympic Training Center, Dat was the first Vietnamese-American to win a silver medal at the National Golden Gloves and a bronze medal at the 2003 U.S. Championships that earned him spot at the U.S Men's Challenge to qualify for the first Olympic spot.
 In the U.S Challenge, Dat fought Mickey Bey (the eventual 2004 Olympian) but lost to him on a tie breaker.

 Following his departure from the U.S Olympic Education Training Center, Dat decided to turn professional and made his debut on May 1, 2004 in Atlantic City, New Jersey.
 Dat won his first professional fight by knocking out Ernest Scott in the first round.